Ryanch0/Ryanch0/README.md

-Currently working as a frontend developer in the finance industry.
+Currently work as a frontend developer

 Feel free to reach out if you have any questions